itoss-ar/itoss.ar/docs/documents/03-ITOSS Tasks/Operation/Dashboard/create-dashboard.md

 The new dashboard will be located on the last tab, position yourself on the dashboard menu to add the desired containers.
 4.

-4. Click on the vertical button icon and press "Edit dashboard" to change the layout.
+4. Click on the vertical button icon and press "Add container".

 ![create-dashboard-4](/img/create-dashboard-4.png)

-5. Add one by one the containers that will be part of the new dashboard.
-Click on the vertical button icon and press "Add container" to change the layout.
+5. Click on the vertical button icon and press "Edit dashboard" to change the layout.

 ![create-dashboard-5](/img/create-dashboard-5.png)